bscout9956/basicsr-dataset-creator/README.md

   6. Run on CMD or Terminal (Linux):
     `python prepareDataset.py`
       - You may want to open the script in a software like Notepad++ to edit its settings...
-      - If you plan to train a 1x Model, go with `prepare_dataset_1x.py`, there are specific changes that make it faster than the regular script.
   7. Check for the results inside the datasets folder once the script finishes running...
   8. Go to the root of your clone BasicSR folder
   9. Head to ../BasicSR/codes/options/train/